How to Setup WireGuard ProtonVPN on Kali Linux (Step-by-Step Guide) 🧭

 Checks:

-If you’d tinkered with NetworkManager or custom routes, revert those changes.
+If you tinkered with NetworkManager or custom routes, revert those changes.
+Save the chaos for a controlled lab session.

-Symptom: Pages load, but some sites fail or name resolution is slow.
+Symptom: Pages load, but some sites fail or DNS resolution is slow.

 sudo systemctl restart systemd-resolved 2>/dev/null || true

-Step 11 — What I add next (and why it matters) 🔭
+What I add next (linked guides, stand-alone) 🔭

 Aliases: I add quick aliases in my shell profile: